-Twin Cities Geek is a local website that Briana writes for.
+Twin Cities Geek is a local website that I’ve written for.
 The page covers several geeky aspects that range from local events, to reviews, to topics that affect the geek community.
-Briana tends to write about the importance of representation and how to deal with bullying within the geek community.
-If you’re looking for her movie reviews, they’ve been moved HERE!
+If you’re looking for my movie reviews, they’ve been moved HERE!

 - Please Stop Using Creators of Color to Defend Representation Problems: Sometimes, people like to defend the lack of representation or whitewashing in movies by pointing fingers at creators who give it the ok… but can we really blame creators when we’re constantly told that white is the default?